Apply for an institutional grant

 Hymns Ancient & Modern has limited funds and the Trustees are only prepared to consider grant applications if they are satisfied that:

 A. The project will be of real value and will make a difference to a substantial group of people and clearly provide a wider benefit.
 In general we would not expect to fund salaries, fabric restoration projects, accommodation or travel costs.
+We do not usually give more than £10,000 for any one grant unless there are exceptional circumstances.
 Grants are usually paid to other registered charities (not individuals).
 We do not usually contribute to big appeals or applicants who have access to large charitable funds.

 B. The applicant is capable of carrying out the project.